efrecon/dew/README.md

 ```

 As this is almost too long, even when using the short options, there is a
 ready-made configuration for [lazydocker](./config/lazydocker.env).
-So you
+The
+configuration arranges to run under your account with impersonation and for
+configuration settings to be saved at their standard location in your `$HOME`
+directory.
+This requires [rebasing](#dew_rebase) the image on top of
-should instead be able to run:
+`busybox:latest`.
+Instead of the longer command above, you should be able to
+run:

 ```shell
 dew.sh lazydocker